shaguntembhurne/automated-journalist-profiling/README.md

 For detailed methodology and evaluation, refer to the associated research paper.

+All screenshots correspond to individual journalists used in evaluation and are named accordingly for clarity.

 ## Repository Contents
 - Sample outputs for 10 journalists used in evaluation
 - Screenshots demonstrate structured profile generation